dinosg/gerrychain/README.md

 splice_assignment_fn.py  'splices in' a new district assignment from a csv/ text files and merges it to an existing geodataframe with state VTD shapes and election data, defines my_apportionment to be something new (reflecting what's in the file).
 Extremely useful for assessing test plans, or constructing new district mappings from intermediate stored results

+conditional_dump.py tests a partition state against some condition - if it meets it, dumps out the VTD assignments to a text file.
+Uses routines in district_list.py for output
 ****
 county splits & gerrychain modifications: